OfekiAlm/SoloBeast/readme.md

 1. The authentication works with Email&password (Firebase) after we are sending a payload of data to the database relating to the user.
 2. You can change whatever you'll like in this project for your purposes.

-In order to work with the Real-Time Database (Firebase) We have to change some rules at https://console.firebase.google.com Realtime Database/Rules: Change all values to true.
+In order to work with the Real-Time Database (Firebase), We have to change some rules at https://console.firebase.google.com

+Realtime Database/Rules: Change all values to true.
 If you're not going to change that so you will not be able to use this database.
 (From my research and experience (maybe there's a way))
 ![](../../OneDrive/מסמכים/Lightshot/Screenshot_8.png)

 Should look like this after you're done.

 ## Usage